nemo.foo

 The Automation Landscape

-Client plugins are where I operated, and where Jagex has the least leverage.
+Client plugins are where I operated.
 The RuneLite API exposes complete game state.
 Anyone can fork the client, write unreviewed plugins, or bridge data to external programs.
 Jagex can’t see what plugins you’re running.
-They can’t verify your client is legitimate.
+Everything I built used public APIs.
+Same tools as tile markers and quest helpers.

 What OSRS Can Learn from WoW

-And yet, WoW’s add-on system doesn’t meaningfully lower the barrier to automation.
+And yet WoW’s add-on system doesn’t meaningfully lower the barrier to automation.
 Not because Blizzard detects better, but because the API is intentionally constrained.

+Like RuneLite, WoW add-ons can’t generate input.
+No fake clicks or keypresses.
+The difference is everything around that constraint.
 WoW add-ons run in a sandbox.
 They can display information and help you make decisions, but they can’t hand that information to external programs.
 There’s no bridge.
 If you want to build a WoW bot, you have to leave the add-on system entirely: memory reading, injection, OS-level input spoofing.
-Techniques that are harder to build and easier to detect.
+Harder to build, easier to detect.

 RuneLite is different.
 Plugins run in a full JVM with access to complete game state.
 A plugin can trivially act as an oracle, packaging up coordinates, NPC positions, and interface state for whatever external tool wants to consume it.
-The plugin doesn’t click.
-But it makes clicking programmatically easy.

 Imagine if RuneLite’s entity highlighter could show you where the fishing spot is, but couldn’t tell an external program its exact screen coordinates.
 That’s roughly what WoW enforces.